Albert Einstein once said, “If you’ve never failed, you’ve never tried anything new.”

 And that involves failing — failing a lot.

 I know it’s scary.
 It’s frustrating.
 Is there a shortcut?
 I don’t know.
 I wish there is.
-What I do know however is that life is a one way ride.
+What I do know however is that life is a one-way ride.
 We’re only here for a limited time.
 So why fear failure?
 It doesn’t matter.

-What matters is we tried — at least we tried.
+What matters is we tried — at least, we tried.

 Failure is a great teacher.
 We may not notice it, but every time we fail, we learn more about ourselves and about the things we want to achieve.
-And failure, more often than not, is a sign that we did something worth doing.
+We become wiser.

 “What is the point of being alive if you don’t at least try to do something remarkable?” — John Green